 Local.
 This type of bile duct cancer is located only within the bile duct and can be removed surgically.
 There is no evidence of any spread to areas outside of the bile duct.

 Locally advanced.
-This type is still located only in the area around the bile duct, but does affect nearby organs, arteries, and/or veins.
+This type is located only in the area around the bile duct, but it does affect nearby organs, arteries, and/or veins.
 There is no evidence of spread to any distant parts of the body.

 Metastatic.
 The tumor has spread beyond the area of the bile duct to reach distant parts of the body.
 It is unlikely that surgery can remove all of the cancer.

 Recurrent.
 Recurrent cancer is cancer that has come back after treatment.
 If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.

 Information about the cancer’s stage will help the doctor recommend a treatment plan.
 The next section helps explain the treatment options for this type of cancer.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.